al6x/nim/mono/readme.md

 # Deployment options

-It's basically an object with one function that gets input as produces `let out = ui.process(in)` use input, output and object iself could be serialised and used in whatewer way.
+Unline other UI frameworks it doesn't requires any dependency or environment.
+It's just a function that get JSON string as input and respond with JSON string as output `let out = ui.process(in)`.
+So it could be used in whatever ways and environments Browser, Desktop, Mobile, Server.

 UI has two parts, the **UI itself**, the actual UI running Nim code, and the **Proxy View** that has no code or logic and just renders the HTML it gets as string from the actual UI.